Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

 (b)  In addition to the provisions of subparagraph (a) of this paragraph, motorcycles having three wheels symmetrically arranged in relation to the vehicle’s median longitudinal plane shall be equipped with a parking brake that fulfils the conditions stated in paragraph 5 (b) of this Annex.

-CHAPTER II
+Chapter II

 Vehicle lighting and light-signalling devices

-1. For the purposes of this chapter, the term:
+1. For the purposes of this Chapter, the term:

 “Driving lamp” means the lamp used to illuminate the road over a long distance ahead of the vehicle;